 Solar Water Pumps are often used in remote areas where the cost of running traditional water piping is cost prohibitive or you just want to provide water to an off the grid home.
 Solar water pumping systems are also used to pump water for livestock and crop irrigation.

-Below see our selection of submersible solar pumps and surface solar pumps from Shurflo, Dankoff Solar and SunRotor in the subcategories below.
-And, of course, feel free to call us for design help, or fill out this Pumping Questionnaire, and one of our Technical Sales Reps will get back to you!Read more +
+See our selection of submersible solar pumps and surface solar pumps from Shurflo, Dankoff Solar and SunRotor in the subcategories below.
+Feel free to call us anytime for design help, or fill out this Pumping Questionnaire, and one of our Technical Sales Reps will get back to you!Read more +

 Submersible Solar Pumps lift up to 650 feet and fit in a 4" or larger well casing and are used when the water supply is more than 20 feet from the surface.
 They can operate directly off solar panels, batteries, or in some cases, an AC power source.

 Surface Solar Pumps are good for applications with shallow wells, ponds, streams or storage tanks.
 They are best if the water supply is 20 feet or less from the surface.
 However, once they have lifted that relatively small amount, surface solar pumps can then push water great distances, 200 feet or more!

 Linear Current Boosters for Solar Pumps (LCBs) allow the pump motor to run longer during the day by translating additional voltage to necessary current during periods of low sun.

 We offer Pump Accessories such as filters, valves, and strainers, as well as dry run and float switches and a small selection of submersible wire.

 The solar panels powering the solar water pump are sold separately.
 Each manufacturer provides a graph or table showing how many watts of solar panels are needed to produce the desired water flow.
 Once you have selected the appropriate type and size of solar pump, use that graph to calculate the correct watts of solar panels.